Sesame's Treet

-"Sesame's Treet" is a 1992 single by the English rave group Smart E's.
+"Sesame's Treet" is a song by the English rave group Smart E's.
 It is a remix of "Can You Tell Me How to Get to Sesame Street?", with the song's title being a pun on "Sesame Street".
 The song reached No. 2 on the UK Singles Chart in July 1992 and peaked within the top 10 in Australia, Ireland, and New Zealand.
-In the United States, it reached No. 60 on the Billboard Hot 100.
+In the United States, it reached No. 60 on the Billboard Hot 100 chart and topped the Billboard Maxi-Singles Sales ranking.

 Background

 At the time of its creation, dance music was not played on major radio stations.
 London radio station Kiss FM soon became legal but developed a slightly more commercial style.
 According to Luna-C of Smart E's, "It was good, because now our music was getting the recognition it deserved, but it was crap, because the money men forced it to be less than it was trying to be."

 Kiss FM DJ Steve Jackson obtained the record and played it on the radio.
 Its popularity dramatically increased, and Smart E's was signed to Atlantic Records.

 "Sesame's Treet" followed a trend at the time of releasing tracks based on samples of children's TV themes.
 The first notable song that did this was "Summers Magic" by Mark Summers (January 1991), featuring the theme tune of the BBC's The Magic Roundabout.
 The Prodigy's "Charly" and Urban Hype's "A Trip to Trumpton" were two similar rave tunes of that era, also sampling from children's programmes (collectively known as "toytown techno").